 Construction Best Practices

-7 Habits for Highly Effective Project Management in Construction
+7 Crucial Best Practices for Project Management in Construction

 0%

-In today's environment, the role of a project manager in construction is more critical than ever
+In today's environment, the role of a project manager in construction is more critical than ever.
+Check out these seven best practices to improve your skills.

 Top General Contractors deliver world-class facilities by hiring top talent, building effective project teams and improving productivity which, in return, drives increased construction productivity and competitive advantage.

-Yet, the steps to achieve and maintain a thriving organization are a little more complex.
+Yet, achieving and maintaining a thriving organization is a little more complex.
 What are the key components that make for successful projects and thriving organizations?
-After 20+ years of studying the industry, Trimble has compiled the seven most common "habits" that highly successful, best-in-class organizations deploy to boost organizational performance and yield impressive direct and soft benefits.
+After 20+ years of studying the industry, Trimble has compiled seven "best practices" that highly successful, best-in-class organizations deploy to boost organizational performance and yield impressive direct and soft benefits.

-Best-in-class facility owners understand this dynamic very well.
+Best-in-class facility owners understand these practices very well.
 They realize that it takes more than mere words to achieve a successful project.
 They have learned that in order to create lasting change within their own teams—and extend that change to subcontractors, architects/engineers, and owners—they have to define clear processes, train teams on how to follow them and create a desire (incentive) for the team to want to do something differently.
-With that in mind, here’s an inside look at the top 7 Habits for Highly Effective Project Management in Construction.
+With that in mind, here’s an inside look at seven crucial best practices for project management in construction.

 1. Create Project Accountability